uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 **Using a reduced dataset**
 ]( https://user-images.githubusercontent.com/112973190/202955768-b7fd5a48-6668-4564-82cc-d6a6da5ea847.png "DCNN2"){#fig: DCNN -reduced}

+The results obtained using this predictive model may not be able to improve any further given the nature of the Convolutional Neural Networks and the dataset used to train the predictive models.
+It is relevant to note that:

+1. Convolutional Neural Networks are designed to pick up spatial patterns in "gridded" data, which is not one of the characteristics of the data analyzed in this project.
+Hence, this predictive model's effectiveness may be limited by the lack of spatial patterns in the data.

-The results obtained using this predictive model may not be able to improve any further given the nature of the dataset used to train the predicted models.
-Since the amount of “Property Damage” as one of the possible “Crash Severity” is overwhelmingly greater than the other 2 possible classes, the models tend to learn that the majority of combinations of the selected parameters would lead to a “Property Damage” prediction.
+2. Since the amount of “Property Damage” as one of the possible “Crash Severity” is overwhelmingly greater than the other 2 possible classes, the models tend to learn that the majority of combinations of the selected parameters would lead to a “Property Damage” prediction.

 ## Preliminary Conclusions